New Zealand Certificate in Youth Work (Level 4)

 What you need to know first

-Two character references from trusted persons (not family/friends/colleagues)
+Two character references from persons in positions of trust (not family, friends, or colleagues)

 Industry icon